batate/blacksmith/README.md

 end
 ~~~

-Next, perhaps in test_helper, register each of your new models with Forge:
+Next, perhaps in test_helper for convenience or somewhere in lib for speed, register each of your new models with Forge:

 ~~~elixir
 defmodule Forge do